seyhunak/twitter-bootstrap-rails/README.md

     bundle install

+## Installing to App
+Run generator to install Twitter Bootstrap
+You can run generator from command line

+    rails g bootstrap:install

+ Generator;

+    Adds bootstrap requires to application.css and application.js.
+    Adds bootstrap boilerplate Less and Coffee files to build with Twitter Bootstrap easily.

 ## Using with Less

 Bootstrap was built with Preboot, an open-source pack of mixins and variables to be used in conjunction with Less, a CSS preprocessor for faster and easier web development.

 ## Using stylesheets with Less